Running watches that let you run without needing your phone for music or GPS, that’s the goal.

 - Garmin Fenix 5X Plus (Most ridiculously powerful sports watch for 2019. #hardcore.)

-Since writing this original post I did say I’d update this as new models of running watches with music come to marketing in 2019.
-Also with offline music options.
+Since writing this original post I did say I’d update this as new models of running watches with music come to marketing in 2019 and 2020 – all with offline music options so you can leave your phone behind.

 The new Samsung Galaxy Active uses the proprietary Samsung Tizen OS which seems to be performing quite well as a sports & running watch.
 I certainly think they have done one of the best-looking round watch face sports watches that also cross over to everyday wear.
 The screen is lovely.